Post Personal Payments and Write Off Charges

 • Families Can Pay Their Own Bill in the Patient Portal: If your practice uses the service, your families can review their balance and pay their bill in the patient portal.

-• Post Payments and Adjustments in Partner: Use the Personal Payments program (pam) in your Practice Management window to enter payments and access additional adjustment types and other functionality.
-See the sections below to learn more.
+• Post Payments and Adjustments in Previous Tools: As of PCC 9.8, you can still use the Personal Payments program (pam) in your Practice Management window to enter personal payments and adjustment.

 Post a Personal Payment in PCC EHR

-In addition to the payment tools found during Patient Check-In, when posting charges, and in the patient portal, your practice can use the Payments tool to post any payment for any account at any time.
+In addition to the personal payment components found during patient check-in, when you posting charges, and in the patient portal, your practice can use the Payments tool to post any payment for any account at any time.

 Open Payments